What is fragrance and why should you avoid it?

 What's the problem with perfume?

-The problem is that most manufacturers won’t disclose what’s in their fragrance, claiming that they are proprietary and commercially sensitive.
-While this is true, the issue is that if manufacturers don’t have to tell consumers what’s in their scent, they can use any number of toxic ingredients and you won’t know.
+The problem is that most manufacturers won’t disclose what’s in their fragrances, claiming that they are proprietary and commercially sensitive.
+While this is true, the issue is that if manufacturers don’t have to tell consumers what’s in their scent, they can use any number of toxic ingredients, and you won’t know.

 - Allergens and sensitisers